 2. Using Cross-Channel Data To Your Advantage

 Ask any digital marketer the differences between paid search and organic search and they will provide an extensive list of ways the two channels differ.
 However, these differences can provide great intelligence for creating a comprehensive digital strategy, inclusive of both.
 For example, paid search is considered a sprint race, meaning data and results can be collected immediately following the posting of an ad.
 Marketers can take paid data and make adjustments to the paid strategy based on results they identify in their analysis on a daily basis.
 Organic search, on the other hand, is considered more of a marathon, once website optimizations are implemented it can take more time for the website to get indexed by the search engines and thus more time to collect data based on the concepts implemented.
+And that’s a great time to talk about optimizing your site architecture.

 Using Paid Search Data for Organic Strategy